aave-dao/aave-v3-origin/src/periphery/contracts/static-a-token/README.md

 While this appraoch was fine it seemed unclean and caused some confusion with integrators.
 Therefore v2 introduces dedicated `depositATokens` and `redeemATokens` methods.

-#### Rescuable
+#### PermissionlessRescuable

-[Rescuable](https://github.com/bgd-labs/solidity-utils/blob/main/src/contracts/utils/Rescuable.sol) has been applied to the `StataTokenV2` which will allow the ACL_ADMIN of the corresponding `POOL` to rescue any tokens on the contract.
+[PermissionlessRescuable](https://github.com/bgd-labs/solidity-utils/blob/main/src/contracts/utils/PermissionlessRescuable.sol) has been applied to the `StataTokenV2` which will allow the anyone to rescue surplus tokens on the contract to the treasury.

 #### Pausability